l-mb/l-mb.github.io/content/2024-11-15-free-open-ethical.md

 neutral][6].

-Crafting perfect terms and licenses may well be impossible, but that is no excuse for inaction.
+Crafting perfect terms and licenses may well be impossible, but that is no excuse for complete inaction.
 Instead, we must experiment, refine, and adopt frameworks that align technology with our ethics.

 Last week, I visited the German Museum of Technology.
 One exhibit is a Hollerith tabulating machine.

-Choose.

 # Sources